Still Life (2013 film): Plot

-John manages to locate the prison Stoke was incarcerated at.
-At the prison a guard leads John to some letters Stoke never mailed where he finds a letter from the young girl in the photo album, making it apparent that she is a daughter who was once part of Stoke's life and family.
-It contains the name "Kelly" and an address.
-Another involved search is fruitful: May finds Kelly Stoke, Stoke's other daughter, the daughter he knew.
-Kelly is taken aback to hear her father is dead, but shows hard feelings from her father's wild ways and his abandonment of her and her mother when she was young.
-Kelly discloses that her mother, the woman in the photo album and Stoke's former wife, had died three years ago.
+John manages to locate the prison Stoke was incarcerated in, and some documents that include a report written by a guard detailing a violent incident in which Stoke had a visitor in prison with the name "Kelly Stoke", with an address.
+This leads John to find Kelly, Stoke's other daughter, the daughter he knew.
+Kelly is visibly upset by the news of her father's death, but thanks John perfunctorily.
+Kelly discloses that her mother, the woman in the photo album and Stoke's former wife, had died three years earlier.

-When May invites Kelly to the funeral, she displays hurt and resentment that are strong enough for her to decline.
+When John invites Kelly to the funeral, she declines.
 She gives him a photo of her father with Jumbo, taken when they were serving in the military in the Falklands.
 Jumbo remembers Stoke fondly but shows no interest in the funeral.
 Jumbo refers John to several parks and shelters where he had seen Stoke last.
-There John meets two homeless men there who agree to talk to him in exchange for a drink.
+There John meets two homeless men who agree to talk to him in exchange for a drink, which they share with John while reminiscing about Stoke.
 However, they too show no interest in the funeral.

 Considering this the end of the line, John returns to his office to ready it for decommissioning.
-He receives a phone call there from Kelly who has accepted to be Stoke's next of kin.

-The later part of the film shows quiet scenes that depict John making small changes in his rigid routine: trying new foods and drinks, walking new routes and being inspired by a story of Billy Stoke's bravado.
+As John climbs onto a chair and fastens his belt around a metal post, ambiguously viewed as either an attempt to recreate a stunt that Stoke had performed in prison, or to end his own life, he receives a phone call from Kelly asking if he will meet her the next day.

-John meets with Kelly to inform her of what she has inherited and enthusiastically discusses the funeral arrangements he has made for Stokes, including allocating his grave on John's favourite resting spot in the cemetery.
-Kelly invites John to join her for tea after the funeral, which makes John smile for the first time in the film, under the promise that his loneliness will end.
-After shopping for some small gifts, he is hit by a New Routemaster bus and bleeds to death on the asphalt.
+When they meet, John enthusiastically discusses the funeral he has planned for Stoke, including allocating his grave on John's favourite resting spot in the cemetery, and Kelly is clearly moved by John's consideration and care for her father's final arrangements.
+Kelly agrees to attend, and invites John to join her for tea after the funeral, which makes John smile for the first time in the film, and sincerely respond that he would like that very much.

+After shopping for some small items for the funeral, including two mugs with dogs on them that he believes Kelly will appreciate, John is hit by a New Routemaster bus and bleeds to death on the road.

 However, there is no one to locate his next of kin, since the office has closed down.
 No one shows up to his funeral.
 He is buried in an unmarked grave very close to Stoke's at the same time that Stoke's funeral is in progress.